Backup – your digital lifeline

 - The physical backup device is not connected to the internet

-- It is stored somewhere safe – e.g. in a drawer, a safe or with a trusted person
+- It's stored somewhere safe – e.g. in a drawer, a safe or with a trusted person

-- It is only connected to your computer when you update the backup
+- It's only connected to your computer when you update the backup

 This method protects you best against things like: